 Your Vocal Projection

 If you have a hard time making yourself heard, it’s usually because your vocal projection sucks.
 That’s why the first thing you should do is to raise the volume of your voice while you talk.
 Whenever you say something, people should hear you loud and clear.
 Your voice should also carry, so it could be heard from far.

 It really shouldn’t come as a surprise to anyone that the person with the best vocal projection in the room is usually the one with the highest status.
-In a boardroom full of executives, it’s the CEO whose voice towers over others.
+In a boardroom full of executives, it’s the CEO who’s voice towers over others.
 When in a classroom, it’s the teacher who speaks with authority.

-Same in the military, the highest ranking officer is the person commanding others around with a firm, loud voice.
+Same in the military, the highest-ranking officer is the person commanding others around with a firm, loud voice.
 A loud voice tells people around you that you feel comfortable in your own body and aren’t afraid to make yourself heard.